“Love does not consist in gazing at each other, but in looking outward together in the same direction.” ~ Antoine de Saint-Exupéry

 2. Psychology of love: brain map

 The first study to look at the neural difference between love and sexual desire finds remarkable overlaps and distinct differences.

 The results showed that some strikingly similar brain networks were activated by love and sexual desire.

 The regions activated were those involved in emotion, motivation and higher level thoughts.

 This psychology of love suggests that sexual desire is more than just a basic emotion, but involves goal-directed motivation and the recruitment of more advanced thoughts.

 Love is built on top of these circuits, with one key area of difference being in the striatum.
 This area of the brain is typically associated with the balance between higher- and lower-level functions.

-3. Kissing helps us choose
+3. Psychology of love: kissing helps us choose

 Two new studies of kissing have found that apart from being sexy, kissing also helps people choose partners–and keep them.